Saraiki Cultural Extravaganza At PNCA Mesmerizes Twin Cities - UrduPoint

 Saraiki Cultural Extravaganza At PNCA Mesmerizes Twin Cities

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st May, 2023 ) :The Saraiki community residing in the twin cities of Islamabad and Rawalpindi flocked to the Pakistan National Council of the Arts (PNCA) on Sunday to witness the sweetness of Saraiki culture in a 'Saraiki Cultural Program'.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd May, 2023 ) :The Saraiki community residing in the twin cities of Islamabad and Rawalpindi flocked to the Pakistan National Council of the Arts (PNCA) on Sunday night to witness the sweetness of Saraiki culture in a 'Saraiki Cultural Program'.

 The effervescent Saraiki Jhoomer, soul-stirring poetic symposium and melodious folk musical show not only illustrated the delicate details of the Saraiki culture but also immersed the audience in the cultural realm of South Punjab.